-Long-established autonomous status
+Long-established autonomous status providing fiscal autonomy

 The region's autonomous status allows it to retain all fiscal revenue generated and collected in its territory.
 Although this creates a strong correlation with the local economy, it also gives the region much greater budgetary flexibility than other Italian regions with ordinary status.